aws-samples/sample-code-for-genai-cost-management-workshop/samples/6-litellm/README.md

 - **PostgreSQL** on port 5432 (stores spend data, teams, keys)
 - **LiteLLM Proxy** on port 4000

+> **Note**: Allow about a minute for the services to fully initialize before sending requests.

 4. Verify everything is running:

 ```bash